osv/ac-html-bootstrap/README.md

 or `company-web` if you are using `company` framework.

-When you edit your .html(.jade, etc) file exec `M-x ac-html-bootstrap+` or `M-x company-web-bootstrap+' to enable twitter bootstrap completion.
+When you edit your .html(.jade, etc) file exec `M-x ac-html-bootstrap+` or `M-x company-web-bootstrap+` to enable twitter bootstrap completion.
 If you want Font Awesome: `M-x ac-html-fa+` or `M-x company-web-fa+`

 Note: Font Awesome completion only available for <i> tag